tetanus toxoid (generic name)

 - low levels of platelets in the blood

-- an unusual or allergic reaction to tetanus toxoid, vaccines, latex, thimerosal, aluminium, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to tetanus toxoid, vaccines, latex, thimerosal, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?This vaccine is for injection into a muscle or under the skin.
 It is given by a health care professional.

 A copy of Vaccine Information Statements will be given before each vaccination.
 Read this sheet carefully each time.
 The sheet may change frequently.